day they blew B2

 This time it belched a great big cloud

-of sulphurous yellow smoke which billowed into the sky and one could
+of sulphurous smelling yellow smoke.
+It billowed into the sky and one

-hardly see the dim escaping figures who had caused this.
-I was already
+hardly see the dim escaping figures who had caused this impressive

-helpless with laughter - clinging to my precarious hold, expecting the
+spectacle.
+I was full of anticipation - clinging to my precarious hold,

 crowd of white-clad engineers to exit their place of work just like

 felt - yellow from head to toe.

 I was wrong though.
 When they finally staggered into sight they

 looked scared all right, but they were just as black as after the first